icarecti/chatgpt_macro_for_texstudio/README.md

 If you need to update, download the latest version from the [TeXstudio release page](https://github.com/texstudio-org/texstudio/releases)

-Download the AppImage, make it executable, and run it
+For Linux users, download the AppImage, make it executable, and run it
 </details>

 <details>